saeyslab/ViScore/benchmarking/README.md

 * `${OUT}/${DAT}_knn_denoised_time.npy`: time to build *k*-NNG on de-noised inputs (in seconds)

 The *k*-NNG construction is done so as to provide a pre-computed graph to methods that use it.
-(When reporting running times, we need to be fair in reporting that the *k*-NNG construction was done up front.)
+(When reporting running times, we need to be include *k*-NNG construction where applicable.)

 De-noising is designed for ViVAE, but any DR method can be tested with de-noised inputs.
 In that case, if the method requires a *k*-NNG, the one constructed on de-noised data will be provided.